joemoose/psiops/docs/character.md

 ## Core Drives

 You and every team member in your unit have a distinct *core drive* that fuels your reason to fight.
 Each core drive includes a backstory prompt and an advancement condition.
 If you fulfill the advancement condition during a mission, you can improve your capabilities after returning to base.
 See [Advancement](playing.md#advancement).

-!!! note

-	Each team member must have a unique core drive.
-Reroll duplicates.

 | D66 | core drive | Description |
 | :-: | :- | :- |